America: From the Beginning

 Archeological evidence suggests that Native Americans were present in the Shenandoah Valley 11,000 years ago.
 Migratory tribes traveled through the region and hunted here in the ensuing centuries.
 Before Europeans arrived, regional bands included the Monocan, Saponi and Tutelo tribes.
 When Scots Irish immigrants began settling the Valley in the mid-1700s, the dominant tribes were the Iroquois Confederacy and the Shawnee.

-For Scots-Irish and German pioneers traveling south from Pennsylvania, the primary route though the region's rolling hills and mountains was the Wilderness Road, which tracked a Native American footpath.
-The route was also called the Great Wagon Road.
+For Scots-Irish and German pioneers traveling south from Pennsylvania, the primary route though the region's rolling hills and mountains was the Great Wagon Road, which tracked a Native American footpath.
+The route was also called the Great Road.
 Scenic Route 11, a state highway which runs parallel to I-81, travels the same path today.

 Innovators and Leaders

 Famed surgeon Ephraim McDowell, who performed the world's first successful abdominal surgery, was born in the Lexington area in 1771.
 Seven miles north of Lexington beside Route 11, a slab of Texas pink granite marks the Sam Houston Wayside.
 Houston, born in the county in 1793, served as governor of Tennessee and Texas.
 A roadside marker at the Goshen Pass Wayside honors former VMI professor Matthew Fontaine Maury.
 Maury was a 19th-century oceanographer and mapmaker whose research revolutionized maritime navigation.